 All transfer credit hours are included with credit hours attempted in the CU system as the total attempted credit hours.
 Transfer credit hours (from schools other than the CU system) affect the cumulative completion percentage requirement and affect maximum credit hours.

-Graduate students may receive financial aid for a maximum of 200 percent of the minimum number of credit hours required to complete their current degree program.
+A student in a graduate/doctoral student may receive financial aid for a maximum of 200 percent of the minimum number of credit hours required to complete their current degree program.

 A warning letter will be sent to the student when the student is within two semesters (12 credit hours) of this limit.